Content at Mad Mobile

 National Retail Federation News

-CAKE Guest Manager → Guest Management System, Waitlist & Table Management System, Digital Reservation Book Waitlist & Floor Map Management
+• CAKE Guest Manager or Restaurant Reservation App Guest Management System, Waitlist & Table Management System

-For any questions related to the content style guide, please contact Mad Mobile’s Content Manager, Vanessa Lopez.
+For any questions about the content style guide, please contact Mad Mobile’s Content Manager, Vanessa Lopez.